sodium410/privesc/linux.md

 import pandas  // from pandas import *  //from pandas import Series
 there are three basic vulnerabilities where hijacking can be used, depending on the script and its contents.
 #### Wrong write permissions
-ls -l test.py    //has sudo/suid bit set run as root //read the file read reveals it loads a module named psutil and calls function virtual_memory()
+ls -l test.py    //has sudo/suid bit set run as root
+this is the root cause here pythod code run as root when this is run and imports something it will automatically get elevated rights //read the file read reveals it loads a module named psutil and calls function virtual_memory()
 grep -r "def virtual_memory" /usr/local/lib/python3.8/dist-packages/psutil/*  //find code with the function in the module
 ___init___.py is writable file  //just put below at the beginging of the functions in htis case virtual_memory()